Local Photographer Terry McCaulley Gives His Time and Talent to TAHS

 While you certainly couldn’t tell from the quality of his work, McCaulley’s interest in sports photography began out of frustration.

-McCaulley eventually traded in his point and shot digital camera for a Nikon DSLR and a high quality lens capable of shooting fast action in low light situations.
+McCaulley eventually traded in his point-and-shot digital camera for a Nikon DSLR and a high-quality lens capable of shooting fast action in low light situations.

 “I wouldn’t be doing this if it wasn’t for [Tyrone Herald photographer] Mary Michaels,” says McCaulley, “She loaned me her camera to start out, before I bought mine.
 She let me use her one big lens for the games until I bought mine.
-It was Mary who asked me to help her take photos for the Tyrone Herald, and it was all down hill from there!” said McCaulley.
+It was Mary who asked me to help her take photos for the Tyrone Herald, and it was all downhill from there,” said McCaulley.

 What had started out as a quest for better family photos quickly developed into a full-time hobby.
 Terry estimates that he goes to at least 100 Tyrone sporting events a year, and rarely, if ever, leaves his camera at home.